raniburra22-ops/Python-Basics/README.md

 - Basic Calculator
 - Grade Calculator

-More programs and projects will be added regularly.
+More programs and projects will be added regularly

+**Rani Burra**
+B.Tech AI & Data Science Student